 Salesforce has recently announced Lightning Web Components (LWC) in December 2018, in comparison to the existing Aura Framework.
-LWC is the Salesforce implementation of that new breed of lightweight frameworks built on web standards, which leverages custom elements, modules, shadow DOM, decorators, templates and other new language constructs available in ECMAScript 7 and beyond.
+LWC is the Salesforce implementation of a new breed of lightweight frameworks built on web standards, which leverages custom elements, modules, shadow DOM, decorators, templates and other new language constructs available in ECMAScript 7 and beyond.

 Lightning Web Components take Salesforce lightning platform one step closer to using web standards for UI development.
-One of the main benefits of using LWC is, that it is, more secure, fast and lightweight.
+Some of the main benefits of using LWC is, that it is more secure, fast and lightweight.
 LWC provides a layer of specialized Salesforce services on top of the core stack, including base lightning components, Lightning Data Service and User Interface API.
 It is possible to compose Aura components from Lightning web components, but not the other way around.

 For development using Lightning Web Components you need to setup SalesforceDX and VS Code (Microsoft Code editor).
 Salesforce has also mentioned that, reportedly Lightning Experience is faster than it was a year ago, and that is because the Lightning Experience UI is now mostly LWC, and the most standard part of the Lightning Component library is LWC under the covers, which has contributed to faster Aura performance.
 So, by facts, it is better.